pitosalas/cleancont/output/2022-06-27-life-is-not-short-dkb-show.md

 ---
 title: "Life Is Not Short | DKB Show"
-subtitle: "[ Life Is Not Short | DKB Show]( https://dkb.show/post/life-is-not-short): The most surprising thing..."
+subtitle: "Life Is Not Short | DKB Show: The most surprising thing..."
 category: "1"
 tags: ["1378", "1611", "2170"]
 date: "2022-06-27"